akhilpatlolla/Random-Good-Data-Science-Stuff/docs/index.md

-><a id="bokeh">**Bokeh**</a> for creating interactive plots, dashboards and data applications on modern web-browsers.
+><a id="#bokeh">**Bokeh**</a> for creating interactive plots, dashboards and data applications on modern web-browsers.
 It empowers the user to generate elegant and concise graphics in the style of D3.js.
 Moreover, it has the capability of high-performance interactivity over very large or streaming datasets.

-><a id="blaze">**Blaze** </a>for extending the capability of Numpy and Pandas to distributed and streaming datasets.
+><a id="#blaze">**Blaze** </a>for extending the capability of Numpy and Pandas to distributed and streaming datasets.
 It can be used to access data from a multitude of sources including Bcolz, MongoDB, SQLAlchemy, Apache Spark, PyTables, etc. Together with Bokeh, Blaze can act as a very powerful tool for creating effective visualizations and dashboards on huge chunks of data.

-><a id="scrapy">**Scrapy**</a> for web crawling.
+><a id="#scrapy">**Scrapy**</a> for web crawling.
 It is a very useful framework for getting specific patterns of data.
 It has the capability to start at a website home url and then dig through web-pages within the website to gather information.

-> <a id="sympy">**SymPy** </a>for symbolic computation.
+> <a id="#sympy">**SymPy** </a>for symbolic computation.
 It has wide-ranging capabilities from basic symbolic arithmetic to calculus, algebra, discrete mathematics and quantum physics.
 Another useful feature is the capability of formatting the result of the computations as LaTeX code.

-> <a id="request">**Requests**</a> for accessing the web.
+> <a id="#request">**Requests**</a> for accessing the web.
 It works similar to the the standard python library urllib2 but is much easier to code.
 You will find subtle differences with urllib2 but for beginners, Requests might be more convenient.